MSc in Mechanical Engineering / Material and Production Engineering (In German)

 MSc in Mechanical Engineering / Material and Production Engineering (In German) at University of Stuttgart Fees

-To know more about University of Stuttgart MSc in Mechanical Engineering / Material and Production Engineering (In German) fee breakup, check out the table below:
+Refer to the table below for a detailed fee breakup of the University of Stuttgart MSc in Mechanical Engineering / Material and Production Engineering (In German).

 | Fees components | Amount (for 1 year) |